Chain-of-Glimpse: Search-Guided Progressive Object-Grounded Reasoning for Video Understanding: Experiments

 \subsection{Visualization}

 We present a case study to aid an intuitive understanding of the superiority of our system.
 As shown in Fig.~\ref{fig:visualization}, our Chain-of-Glimpse correctly answers black, whereas GPT-4o and Qwen2.5-VL-7B predict green and silver, respectively.
 A closer inspection reveals that the baselines fail to maintain consistent object grounding across reasoning steps.
 In particular, GPT-4o appears to attend to an incorrect frame, mistakenly associating the queried wrist attribute with another girl appearing earlier in the video, while Qwen2.5-VL-7B selects an irrelevant accessory due to ambiguous visual focus.
 In contrast, our Chain-of-Glimpse explicitly decomposes the problem into a sequence of grounded decisions, progressively narrowing down the correct temporal segment, visual context, and target object before attribute recognition.
 This structured reasoning process not only leads to the correct answer but also ensures that each intermediate step is visually and semantically interpretable.
+In the Appendix~\ref{app:visulizations}, we show more qualitative visualizations of examples.

-As shown in Fig.~\ref{figsupp:case}, our proposed method Chain-of-Glimpse (CoGl) demonstrates strong performance on fine-grained visual discrimination and object-centric reasoning in complex video scenarios.
+As shown in Fig.~\ref{figsupp:case}, our proposed method Chain-of-Glimpse demonstrates strong performance on fine-grained visual discrimination and object-centric reasoning in complex video scenarios.
 In the cases presented, the qualitative results highlight the limitations of standard VLMs.
-While Qwen2.5-VL-7B fails to extract sufficient visual details to produce a conclusive answer, and GPT-4o misinterprets the visual pattern by incorrectly associating it with leopard-style features, our CoGl method correctly identifies the Zebra pattern (Option B).
+While Qwen2.5-VL-7B fails to extract sufficient visual details to produce a conclusive answer, and GPT-4o misinterprets the visual pattern by incorrectly associating it with leopard-style features, our Chain-of-Glimpse method correctly identifies the Zebra pattern (Option B).
 This improvement stems from the Chain-of-Glimpse mechanism, which explicitly performs sequential, goal-directed visual evidence selection over time, enabling the model to verify object-level cues across frames rather than relying on single-pass holistic representations.